-Quest for Glory I: So You Want to Be a Hero is a lighthearted adventure-RPG hybrid published by Sierra.
-It is a remake of Hero's Quest: So You Want to Be a Hero, which Sierra had released just three years earlier in 1989.
-This remake features new VGA graphics instead of the original's EGA and Sierra's new mouse-driven interface instead of a text parser.
-The name of the series had earlier been changed due to a trademark conflict with the Milton Bradley board game Hero Quest.
+Quest for Glory I: So You Want to Be a Hero (originally released as Hero's Quest) is a lighthearted adventure-RPG hybrid developed and published by Sierra.
+The original Hero's Quest (released in 1989) featured a text parser and EGA graphics; the 1992 Quest for Glory remake brought the game into the point-and-click adventure world with VGA graphics and a mouse-based interface found in other Sierra adventure franchises of the era.
+The name of the series was changed due to a trademark conflict with the Milton Bradley board game Hero Quest.

 In this first installment of the Quest for Glory series, the player takes on the role of a nameless adventurer who has just set out on his own after graduating from the Famous Adventurer's Correspondence School for Heroes.
 In the opening sequence of the game, the hero arrives in the Germanic town of Spielburg (literally translated: "game town"), lured there by a notice in his hometown that the Baron of Spielburg was looking for a hero--no experience necessary.
 He soon learns that the valley has been put under a curse, and that a prophecy foretells a hero breaking the spell: